Algeria–France relations: Algerian War

-Modern times
+Political relations

 Despite ambiguous sentiment in Algeria concerning its former colonial power, France has maintained a historically favored position in Algerian foreign relations.
 Algeria experienced a high level of dependency on France in the first years after the revolution and a conflicting desire to be free of that dependency.
 The already established trade links, the lack of experienced Algerian government officials, and the military presence provided for in the Évian Accords ending the War of Independence ensured the continuance of French influence.
 France supplied much-needed financial assistance, a steady supply of essential imports, and technical personnel.

 This benevolent relationship was altered in the early Boumediène years when the Algerian government assumed control of French-owned petroleum extraction and pipeline interests and nationalized industrial and energy enterprises.
 French military units were almost immediately pulled out.
 France, although apparently willing to maintain cooperative relations, was overlooked as Algeria, eager to exploit its new independence, looked to other trade partners.
 Shortly afterward, Algerian interest in resuming French-Algerian relations resurfaced.
 Talks between Boumediène and the French government confirmed both countries' interest in restoring diplomatic relations.
 In 1974, Algeria's President Boumediène stated "Relation between France and Algeria may be good or bad, but in no way can they be trivial.", depicting this relationship.
 France wanted to preserve its privileged position in the strategically and economically important Algerian nation, and Algeria hoped to receive needed technical and financial assistance.
 French intervention in the Western Sahara against the Polisario and its lack of Algerian oil purchases, leading to a trade imbalance in the late 1970s strained relations and defeated efforts toward bilateral rapprochement.
 In 1983 Benjedid was the first Algerian leader to be invited to France on an official tour, but relations did not greatly improve.

 Despite strained political relations, economic ties with France, particularly those related to oil and gas, have persisted throughout independent Algerian history.
 Nationalized Algerian gas companies, in attempting to equalize natural gas export prices with those of its neighbors, alienated French buyers in the late 1970s and early 1980s, however.
 Later gas agreements resulted in a vast growth of bilateral trade into the billions of dollars.
 Further disputes over natural gas pricing in the late 1980s led to a drastic drop in French-Algerian imports and exports.
 The former fell more than 10 billion French francs, the latter 12 billion French francs between 1985 and 1987.
 A new price accord in 1989 resurrected cooperative ties.
 The new agreement provided substantial French financial assistance to correct trade imbalances and guaranteed French purchasing commitments and Algerian oil and gas prices.
 French support for Benjedid's government throughout the difficult period in 1988 when the government appeared especially precarious and subsequent support for economic and political liberalization in Algeria expedited improved French-Algerian relations.
 Finally, rapprochement with Morocco, a number of joint economic ventures between France and Algeria, and the establishment of the UMA relaxed some of the remaining tensions.